lj-ditrapani/SWE430/markdown/lesson3.markdown

 Unit tests should also be developed from the mindset of an attacker.
 Managers and developers should always be cognizant of security risks as unit tests are written, ensuring that unit tests cover common security holes such as the sanitization of inputs, to include, but not limited to: user inputs, network I/O, database transactions, and sensor inputs.
 A risk-based approach should be taken when developing security-focused unit tests.
 Common vulnerabilities and high-threat vulnerabilities should be addressed first.
 Software security must start at the lowest levels of testing.
 One cannot wait until the end of the development process to "bolt" security on.

-Testing a GUI
+Unit Testing a GUI
 --------------------

 Although graphical user interfaces (GUI) may be more difficult to test than business logic, many tools exists to help automate GUI testing.
 Furthermore, good design practices in separating and decoupling user interface code from the rest of the application will help tremendously in GUI testing.

-Testing Tests
+Testing Unit Tests
 --------------------

 Usually test code is very simple.
 It flows from setting up pre-conditions, to executing the relevant unit, to assertion of post-conditions, to any cleanup code if necessary.
 This is often straight-line code with no branching.
 However, if any test code becomes complex, including branching or calculations of its own, then it should be tested as well.
 It is necessary to test our tests.
 This happens implicitly during TDD.
 Step 2 of the TDD cycle requires all tests to be run to ensure the new test fails.
 However, when the test is more complex than just straight-line code, it may be necessary to write additional test cases that explicitly verify the complex test.